gorango/ai-tool-retriever/README.md

 To use a different vector database, implement the `ToolStore` interface.
 The `sync` method is called once during initialization to ensure the vector database is up-to-date with your tool definitions.

 The process is the same: create your custom store class, instantiate it, and pass it to `ToolRetriever.create()`.
 The example for Supabase in the original README is still perfectly applicable.
-Just remember to pass your chosen `embeddingProvider` to your custom store if it needs it for the `sync` process.
+The `ToolRetriever` will pass the `embeddingProvider` to your custom store's `sync` method when needed.

 ### Advanced: Managing the Embedding Model Lifecycle